daylinmorgan/brain/slipbox/1r6c-nix-binary-caches.md

 For now the storage backend is a sqlite database but in the future I may explore using `postgres` or hosting the storage a [different backend][backend-ref].

+## Issues I've had

+When a cache becomes unreachable nix just straight up errors about it for no good reason.
+Need to track down the flags to convince it to not check a single substituter that might be offline.

+Otherwise I may hit "chicken/egg" problems when `algiz` both hosts the cache and uses it.

 [backend-ref]: https://lgug2z.com/articles/deploying-a-cloudflare-r2-backed-nix-binary-cache-attic-on-fly-io/